keeleleek/pextract2gf-votic/README.md

 # pextract2gf-votic

-This is an experimental lab for using the morphological paradigm extractor tool pextract and the Lexical Markup Framework to create automatically
+This is an experimental lab for using the morphological paradigm extractor tool pextract together with the Lexical Markup Framework to automatically create
 * a Votic morphological dictionary
 * human readable documentation of the morphological paradigms
 * source code for the Votic morphology module in the Grammatical Framework